hcslayer/Safiniea/README.md

 Safiniea can be run in two ways, both from the CLI.
 Simply running `prompt` or `./prompt` will fire up a console session, where you can type your Saf code into stdin and play around.

 Alternatively, you can do `./prompt file1 file2 ... ` to load files into the program.
 Each file will be parsed and evaluated in the sequence provided, and any and all outputs will be logged to the console.
-Be sure to wrap all statements in `( ... )`, so that they will be properly parsed and evaluated.
-Otherwise, things will yell at you.
+When writing your `.saf` source code files, be sure to wrap all statements in `( ... )`, so that they will be properly parsed and evaluated.
+Otherwise, the parser will yell at you, or worse, silently betray you.

 In Safiniea, there are two main types of expressions: S `( ... )` and Q `{ ... } `.
 S-Expressions represent, more or less loosely, evaluable statements, while Q-Expressions are not evaluated.
-A single operator followed by an appropriately-formatted list of operands does not require padding in parentheses, however, more complex statements and compound expressions will likely use a combination of both.
+A single operator followed by an appropriately-formatted list of operands does not require padding in parentheses, however, more complex statements and compound expressions will likely use a combination of S-expressions, Q-expressions, and naked argument lists.

-All strings must be enclosed in double inverted commas.
+All strings must be enclosed in double inverted commas `""`.

-Comments begin with `::` and are terminated by the first newline character encountered.
+Comments begin with double colons `::` and are terminated by the first newline character encountered.

 ##### A quick note about syntax

 Safiniea uses reverse Polish syntax for all operations.
-It may be a bit unfamiliar, but I've found that it wears well.
+It may be a bit unfamiliar at the onset, but I've found that it wears well.
 For the user unfamiliar with reverse Polish syntax, the general gist is that `<op1> <operator> <op2>` becomes `<operator> <op1> <op2> ...`

 In other words, `(x + y)` is `(+ x y)`
 `8 * (7 + 3 (8 - 5))` would be `* 8 (+ 7 (* 3 (- 8 5)))`, etc.